vmware-archive/nsxraml/md-version/nsxvapi.md

 * **get** *(secured)*: Retrieve list of all discovered desktop pools by agent introspection.

 ### /3.0/ai/desktoppool/{desktoppoolID}
-Working with a Specific Desktop Pool
+Working With a Specific Desktop Pool
 ----

 * **get** *(secured)*: Retrieve specific desktop pool details.

 ### /3.0/ai/vm
-Working with Virtual Machines
+Working With Virtual Machines
 ----

 * **get** *(secured)*: Retrieve list of all discovered VMs.

 ### /3.0/ai/vm/{vmID}
-Working with a Specific Virtual Machine
+Working With a Specific Virtual Machine
 ----

 * **get** *(secured)*: Retrieve details about a specific virtual machine.

 ### /3.0/ai/directorygroup
-Working with LDAP Directory Groups
+Working With LDAP Directory Groups
 ----

 * **get** *(secured)*: Retrieve list of all discovered (and configured) LDAP directory groups.

 ### /3.0/ai/directorygroup/{directorygroupID}
-Working with a Specific LDAP Directory Group
+Working With a Specific LDAP Directory Group
 ----

 * **get** *(secured)*: Retrieve details about a specific directory group.

 ### /3.0/ai/directorygroup/user/{userID}
-Working with a Specific User's Active Directory Groups
+Working With a Specific User's Active Directory Groups
 -----

 * **get** *(secured)*: Retrieve Active Directory groups that user belongs to.

 ### /3.0/ai/securitygroup
-Working with Security Groups
+Working With Security Groups
 -----

 * **get** *(secured)*: Retrieve list of all observed security groups.